tosh7/YouTuView-Sample/README.md

-# YouTuView
+# YouTuView-sample
-Views like used in YouTube App
+This is a sample app with transition like YouTube App